Pylons/pyramid/docs/narr/subrequest.rst

 :meth:`pyramid.request.Request.blank`.
 Once you've constructed a request object, you'll need to massage the it to match the view callable you'd like to be executed during the subrequest.
 This can be done by adjusting the subrequest's URL, its headers, its request method, and other attributes.
-See the documentation for :class:`pyramid.request.Request` to understand how to massage your new request object into something that will match the view you'd like to call via a subrequest.
+The documentation for :class:`pyramid.request.Request` exposes the methods you should call and attributes you should set on the request you create to massage it into something that will actually match the view you'd like to call via a subrequest.

 We've demonstrated use of a subrequest from within a view callable, but you can use the :meth:`~pyramid.request.Request.invoke_subrequest` API from within a tween or an event handler as well.
+It's usually a poor idea to invoke :meth:`~pyramid.request.Request.invoke_subrequest` from within a tween, because tweens already by definition have access to a function that will cause a subrequest (they are passed a ``handle`` function), but you can do it.
+It's fine to invoke :meth:`~pyramid.request.Request.invoke_subrequest` from within an event handler, however.